hybridsjs/hybrids/docs/router/usage.md

 ## Navigating

 The router provides a set of methods to navigate to the views.
-Generally, those methods generate an URL instance, which can be used in anchors as `href` attribute and form elements as an `action` attribute.
+Generally, those methods generate an URL instance, which can be used in anchors as `href` attribute and forms as an `action` attribute.

 The component with the router listens to `click` and `submit` events, so when a user clicks on an anchor or submits the form, the router resolves the URL and navigates to the target view (going forward or backward in the history using the structure of views).

-> The `submit` event does not cross the Shadow DOM boundary, so the recommended way is to use the `content` property in component definitions for the app structure
+> The `submit` event does not cross the Shadow DOM boundary, so the recommended way is to use the `content` property in component definitions for the templates.

+### `scrollToTop`

 Besides specific parameters for the view, the router navigation methods support the `scrollToTop` option in the params, which clears the main scroll position of the view when it is navigated.
-As the views on the stack hold scroll positions, it might be useful, if you want to force the view to scroll to the top, but it is a parent view, and it might be already in the memory.
+As the views on the stack hold scroll positions, it might be useful, if you want to force the view to scroll to the top, but it is a parent view, which might be already in the memory.
+However, if the new view is pushed to the stack, the main vertical scroll position is cleared automatically, so you don't need to use this option then.

 ### `router.url()`